We are real people

 Do I need to bring my belay device?

-You are welcome to use your own belay device but only if it is an ATC or a GRIGRI.
+You are welcome to use your own certified belay device.
 Otherwise, we rent GRIGRI’s for $3 and loan out ATC’s in exchange for some collateral (such as a piece of ID)